-Let us look back at the code schema in Figure 4.
-It included a finish statement, which was defined as follows in Section 0.1: the statement "finish $\langle stmt \rangle$ " causes the parent task to execute $\langle stmt \rangle$ and then wait

-5This use of "continuation" is related to, but different from continuations in functional programming languages.

-Figure 5: Scheduling an parallel program on a fixed number of workers.
-(Figure adapted from [11].)

-''' // Rule 1: an inner async may read the value of any outer final local var final int i1 = 1; async { ... = i1; / i1=1 / } i2 = 3; // This assignment is not seen by the above async

-// Rule 2: an inner async may read the value of any outer local var int i2 = 2; // i2=2 is copied on entry into the async like a method param async { ... = i2; / i2=2/} until all async tasks created within $\langle stmt \rangle$ have completed.

-// Rule 3: an inner async is not permitted to modify an outer local var int i3; async { i3 = ...; / ERROR /} '''

-Listing 2: Rules for accessing local variables across async's
+The next parallel programming construct that we will learn as a complement to async is called finish.
+In pseudocode notation, "finish $\langle stmt \rangle$ " causes the parent task to execute $\langle stmt \rangle$ , which includes the possible creation of async tasks, and then wait until all async tasks created within $\langle stmt \rangle$ have completed before the parent task can proceed to the statement following the finish.
+Async and finish statements may also be arbitrarily nested.

-Thus, the finish statement in Figure 4 is used by task T_0 to ensure that child task T_1 has completed executing STMT1 before T_0 executes STMT3.
-If T_1 created a child async task, T_2 (a "grandchild" of T_0), T_0 will wait for both T_1 and T_2 to complete in the finish scope before executing STMT3.
-This waiting is also referred to as a synchronization.
-There is an implicit finish scope surrounding the body of the main program, so program execution will only end after all async tasks have completed.
+Thus, the finish statement in Figure 2 is used by task $T_0$ to ensure that child task $T_1$ has completed executing STMT1 before $T_0$ executes STMT3.
+This may be necessary if STMT3 in Figure 2 used a value computed by STMT1.
+If $T_1$ created a child async task, $T_2$ (a "grandchild" of $T_0$ ), $T_0$ will wait for both $T_1$ and $T_2$ to complete in the finish scope before executing STMT3.

+The waiting at the end of a finish statement is also referred to as a synchronization.
 The nested structure of finish ensures that no deadlock cycle can be created between two tasks such that each is waiting on the other due to end-finish operations.
 (A deadlock cycle refers to a situation where two tasks can be blocked indefinitely because each is waiting for the other to complete some operation.)

-We also observe that each dynamic instance T_A of an async task has a unique Immediately Enclosing Finish (IEF) instance F of a finish statement during program execution, where F is the innermost finish containing T_A .
+We also observe that each dynamic instance $T_A$ of an async task has a unique dynamic Immediately Enclosing Finish (IEF) instance F of a finish statement during program execution, where F is the innermost finish containing $T_A$ .
 Like async, finish is a powerful primitive because it can be wrapped around any statement thereby supporting modularity in parallel programming.
-Why do you need finish constructs beyond the implicit finish in main()?
-Because a parent (ancestor) task needs to be sure that its child (descendant) tasks have completed before it can access the results that they computed.
-This could occur if STMT3 in Figure 4 used a value computed by STMT1.
-You saw a concrete example of this case in the Two-way Parallel ArraySum program discussed in Section 0.1 where the finish was used to ensure that sum1 and sum2 were fully computed before their values were used to compute sum.